aranga-au/empty-angual-app/README.md

 # empty-angular-app
 can you as start of your app.
-NOTE: please make necessory changes to gulp.config.js Sample is using ui router
+NOTE: please make necessory changes to gulp.config.js

+Sample is using ui router instead of builtin ngRouter.

 steps 1.
 install all the dependencies